Victormeriqui/Console3D/README.md

 # Console3D

+### **If you are interested, please checkout the latest version of this engine! https://github.com/Victormeriqui/Consol3**

 A 3D Software rendering engine for the Windows command prompt written in C++.

 Console3D is a software 3D rendering engine that uses the Windows command prompt as an output display, being capable of rendering full 3D models in the Windows Console.
 It's made in C++ and uses no external libraries other than the ones Windows makes available for the command prompt functions.